niuers/python/dictionaries_and_sets.md

 * To be effective as hash table indexes, hash values should scatter around the index space as much as possible.
 This means that, ideally, objects that are similar but not equal should have hash values that differ widely.
 * Starting with Python 3.3, a random **salt** value is added to the hashes of `str`, `bytes`, and `datetime` objects.
 The salt value is constant within a Python process but varies between interpreter runs.
 The random salt is a security measure to prevent a DoS attack.
-  * This is intended to provide protection against a **denial-of-service*** (DoS) caused by carefully-chosen inputs that exploit the predictable collisions in the underlying hashing algorithms (the worst case performance of a dict insertion, O(n^2) complexity).
+  * This is intended to provide protection against a **denial-of-service*** (DoS) caused by carefully-chosen inputs that exploit the predictable collisions in the underlying hashing algorithms (the worst case performance of a dict insertion, O(n^2) complexity, really???
+I thought it's O(n)).
 See http://www.ocert.org/advisories/ocert-2011-003.html for details.
     * The attacker, using specially crafted HTTP requests, can lead to a 100% of CPU usage which can last up to several hours depending on the targeted application and server performance, the amplification effect is considerable and requires little bandwidth and time on the attacker side.
   * Changing hash values affects the iteration order of sets.
 Python has never made guarantees about this ordering (and it typically varies between 32-bit and 64-bit builds).